JTC255/VC_Dinner_Tool/README.md

 - If used in a formal recruiting or investor workflow, self-hosting is preferable to using a shared instance
 - Resume files are written to a temporary run directory on the server for the duration of processing and download
-- There is no authentication on the hosted instance — do not upload confidential materials to a shared deployment without understanding that
+- There is no authentication on the hosted instance — Please note this when uploading confidential materials to a shared deployment

 ---

 ## Future Improvements

-Potential next steps for this project:
+Potential next steps to improve this project:

 - Configurable ranking weights via the UI
 - Authentication for the hosted instance